Sipping with Gods: Greek Wine from Antiquity to Today | MARCH 18 & 21

 Holly Hill Wine Guild tastings take place in the Pavilion Bar at historic Fasig-Tipton, home to North America’s oldest Thoroughbred auction company.
 Tastings begin at 7 pm and last one hour.
 The cost is $40 for members and $45 for nonmembers.
-We also offer an optional $30 dinner buffet that is served at 6:15 pm.

 2025 schedule of Monthly tastings